mvianello94/iot-data-platform-simulator/README.md

 Parses JSON messages using schema

-Writes Delta Lake tables to s3a://iot-data/events
+Writes data to Apache Iceberg Table s3a://iot-data/telemetry

 Uses checkpointing for fault tolerance